-- -y does not prompt for confirmation.

-- -n does not execute this command.
+-n does not execute this command.
 Confirmation is requested.

-- -h displays help for this command.

 Reboots the system controller.
 The reboot command will not change any configuration settings.
 Active domains will continue to run.

 The keyswitch may be set to off if the system controller reboots while a keyswitch operations is in progress.